 The Board has established a policy in its Corporate Governance Guidelines that directors retire from the Board at the annual meeting of shareholders following the director's 72nd birthday.
 As part of the Nominating Committee's regular evaluation of the Company's directors and the overall needs of the Board, the Nominating Committee may ask a director to remain on the Board for an additional period of time beyond age 72, or to stand for re-election after reaching age 72.
 For any director over age 72, the Nominating and Corporate Governance Committee evaluates that director each year in light of the retirement policy to determine his or her continued service on the Board.
-As described on Page 61, the Nominating and Corporate Governance Committee has asked James E. Preston, age 77, who currently serves as the lead director, to continue to serve on the Board.
+As described on Page 74, the Nominating and Corporate Governance Committee has asked James E. Preston, age 78, to continue to serve on the Board through the end of his term in 2013.